mainkoon81/ooo-Minkun-Model-Collection-II/README.md

        - `f(X|Y)P(Y)` : first choose a class, then given the class, we choose(generate) the point X.
        - P(Y|X)f(X) : first choose the point X, then given the point, we choose a class.
 This is discriminative though.
      - Estimates not only probability of labels but also the features
-     - Once model is fit, can be used to generate data
+     - Once model is fit, can be used to generate data, but often works worse, particularly when assumptions are violated
+   - Linear Generative Algorithm
-     - LDA, QDA, Naive Bayes, etc
+     - LDA, QDA, PCA, Naive Bayes, etc.
-     - (-) Often works worse, particularly when assumptions are violated
+   - Nonlinear Generative Algorithm
+     - AutoEncoder, Variational AutoEncoder, etc.

  - __[B].
 Discriminative algorithm:__ determining the difference in the each without learning the structure, and then classifying the data_point.
    - A discriminative model is a statistical model of the conditional probability distribution on `P(Y|X=x)` and Classifiers computed **without using a probability model** are also referred to loosely as "discriminative".